MoizTareen/Plagg/README.md

 # Plagg

-Everything you need to know about Plagg,Including Support,website,ToS and Privacy Policy .!
+Everything you need to know about Plagg,Including Support,website,ToS and Privacy Policy.